victorlei/smop/README.rst

     definition (never published afaik) is full of dark corners, and ``SMOP`` tries to follow matlab as precisely as possible.

+There is a price, too.
+    The generated sources are
+    `matlabic`, rather than `pythonic`, which means that library maintainers must be fluent in both languages, and the old development environment must be kept around.

 Should the generated program be `pythonic` or `matlabic`?
     For example should array indexing start with zero